siilisolutions/hedge/README.md

 ### Deploying To Azure

 To deploy, Hedge requires that you create your Resource Group.
-Hedge can create a Storage Account and Function App for you, but we recommend that you create these by your self sp that you can choose where you host your serverless function code.
+Hedge can create a Storage Account and Function App for you, but we recommend that you create these by your self so that you can choose where you host your serverless function code.
 One Function App can contain multiple serverless functions.

 When you create these by your self you can choose location of data center, storage options and service plan.

 Storage account is required to store your function code and logs that your functions create and other settings.

-You can do it from the [Azure Portal](https://portal.azure.com) or use the CLI.
+You can do it from the [Azure Portal](https://portal.azure.com) or use Azure CLI (Instructions below).

 Example create the Resource Group in northeurope data center:

     az group create --name NameOfResourceGroup --location northeurope

-To create your storage account with cheapest storage option in north europe:
+To create your storage account with simplest storage option in north europe:

     az storage account create --name NameOfStorageAccount --location northeurope --resource-group NameOfResourceGroup --sku Standard_LRS

-To create your function app with consumption plan (windows backed serverless runtime with dynamic resource scaling):
+To create your function app with consumption plan (Windows Server backed serverless runtime with dynamic resource scaling, no dedicated VM):

     az functionapp create --name NameOfFunctionApp --storage-account NameOfStorageAccount --resource-group NameOfResourceGroup --consumption-plan-location northeurope